 Finding a flashlight that will last and work for you is essential.
-If you plan on only taking short day trips, then you probably don’t need to purchase the brightest flashlight out there, but you’ll still run into times when you’ll want to have one around.
+If you plan on only taking short day trips, you probably don’t need to purchase the brightest flashlight out there, but you’ll still run into times when you want to have one around.

 Another thing to consider is batteries.
 If your flashlight requires batteries, keeping extras on hand is a must.

 Navigating a boat on the water is not the same as navigating a car on land.
-While there are many great electronic navigation systems, having an analog system as backup is essential in the off-chance your electronics stop working.
+While there are many great electronic navigation systems, having an analog system as backup is essential when your electronics stop working.
 An analog navigation system includes:

 - A compass – a tool that shows the direction you are heading

-- Charts – charts are maps of waterways and include special markings for boaters
+- Charts – charts are maps of waterways and have unique markings for boaters

-- Parallel ruler – a tool used with a compass and chart to determine which direction to go
+- Parallel ruler – a device used with a compass and chart to determine which direction to go

 - Divider – a tool to measure the distance between two points